justinmeiners/efficient-programming-with-components/04_instrumented.md

 This line is short, so I like one.
 I have been changing my programming style depending on the people with whom I work.
-[Paul McJones][paul] effected my programming style greatly when I started here.
+[Paul McJones][paul] affected my programming style greatly when I started here.
 For example I never used to use `x`.
 I avoided short variable names.
 In my old code everything is called `special_variable_x`.